Worldwide displacement tops 70 million, UN Refugee Chief urges greater solidarity in response

 - CHILDREN: In 2018, every second refugee was a child, many (111,000) alone and without their families.

 - TODDLERS: Uganda reported 2,800 refugee children aged five or below alone or separated from their families.

-- URBAN PHENOMENON: As a refugee, you are more likely to live in a town or city (61%) than in a rural area or camp.
+- URBAN PHENOMENON: As a refugee, you are more likely to live in a town or city (61 per cent) than in a rural area or camp.

 - RICH & POOR: High income countries on average host 2.7 refugees per 1000 of population; Middle and low-income countries on average host 5.8; Poorest countries host a third of all refugees worldwide.

-- WHEREABOUTS: About 80% of refugees live in countries neighbouring their countries of origin.
+- WHEREABOUTS: About 80 per cent of refugees live in countries neighbouring their countries of origin.

 - NEW ASYLUM SEEKERS: The greatest number of new asylum applications in 2018 was from Venezuelans (341,800).

 - LIKELIHOOD: The proportion of humanity who are refugees, asylum seekers, or internally displaced is now 1 in 108; Ten years ago it was 1 in 160.

 For comment, please contact:

 - Adrian Edwards, [email protected], +41 79 557 9120